CodingMeSwiftly/iOS7-Custom-ContainerViewController/README.md

  Therefore, only the pushing (animated) and popping (interactive) of childViewControllers is implemented and the interface is kept as simple as possible.

- Note that there are some things in this example that do not follow Apple's container implementation style for the sake of simplicity.
+ Note that there are some things in this example that do not follow Apple's container implementation style for the sake of simplicity:

- 1. An custom transitionController object is used to control the animation and interaction during pushing and popping.
+ 1. A custom transitionController object is used to control the animation and interaction during pushing and popping.
 Also, the container provides the built-in ability to interactively pop a viewController (like UINavigationController).
 If you want to write a more "distributable" containerController which can be used by 3rd parties, you should add a delegate to your container which can be asked to provide an animation / transitionController, like UINavigationController and UITabbarController do.
  2. This container implements the \<UIViewControllerContextTransitioning\> protocol.